EmuDeck/emudeck.github.io/docs/emulators/steamos/primehack.md

 ***

-### How to Configure PrimeHack to work with EmulationStation-DE
+### How to Configure PrimeHack to work with ES-DE
 [Back to the Top](#primehack-table-of-contents)

-You need to move your `Metroid Prime Trilogy` ROM to `Emulation/roms/wii` and choose an alternative emulator for the ROM in EmulationStation-DE.
+You need to move your `Metroid Prime Trilogy` ROM to `Emulation/roms/wii` and choose an alternative emulator for the ROM in ES-DE.

-For further instructions, refer to: [How to Select a Different Emulator on a Per Game Basis](../../tools/steamos/emulationstation-de.md#how-to-select-a-different-emulator-on-a-per-game-basis).
+For further instructions, refer to: [How to Select a Different Emulator on a Per Game Basis](../../tools/steamos/es-de.md#how-to-select-a-different-emulator-on-a-per-game-basis).

 ***